 When a brand we love launches in our neck of the woods, it’s kind of special.
 Even better when said brand (spoiler alert: it’s Mackage) makes buttery soft leather jackets and incredible outerwear — sign us up.
-With a loyal following around the world, Mackage was the perfectly positioned to enter the West Coast market with their first flagship location in Pacific Centre Mall— and Very Polite was on board to make it a huge success.
-We concepted a multi-tier, layered approach to ensure maximum impact and ROI to launch the store in Vancouver.
-We designed our strategy to generate buzz, amplify brand awareness and create product demand, drive traffic to the store post-launch, and execute engaging and unique experiences for influencers, media, and key demographics in-market to ensure multi-platform exposure.
-Following the success of the event, we executed other key projects for Mackage.
+With a loyal following around the world, Mackage was perfectly positioned to enter the West Coast market with their first flagship location and campaign in Vancouver — and Very Polite was on board to make it a huge success.
+We concepted a multi-tiered, layered approach to ensure maximum impact and ROI.
+The agency designed a strategy that would generate buzz, amplify brand awareness, create product demand, and drive traffic to the store post-launch.
+We designed engaging and unique experiences for influencers, media, and key demographics in-market to ensure multi-platform exposure.
+But more on that later, we promise.

 Mackage approached Very Polite to lead the FW Campaign which was shot here in Vancouver.
 We cast the campaigns with fresh faces that would resonate with the demographic of this specific collection.
 We cast celebrity influencer and model Sofia Richie as the leading face of the campaign, as well as model Christian Hogue.
 This entailed the agency to handle all top tier talent management, key facilitation, negotiations, and liaison leading up to the campaign shoot.
 The creative direction of the campaign was based on the concept of ‘Urban Camouflage,’ a merging of a dynamic city energy tempered with the natural beauty and cool temperatures of the West Coast.
 Our photography and production team managed all aspects of the campaign shoot from casting to location scouting, permits, day-of management, and photography directives.